leonlti/python-calculator/README.md

 # About
 This calculator is written in python that does addition, subtraction, division and multiplication.

+> If you have questions, feel free to reach out to me.

 # Example Usage
 ```